ANGSD/NgsRelate/README.md

-   -F <INT>            Estimate inbreeding instead of estimating the nine jacquard coefficients -o <INT>            estimating the 3 jacquard coefficient, assumming no inbreeding -v <INT>            Verbose. print like per iteration -e <INT>            Errorrates when calling genotypes?
+   -F <INT>            Estimate inbreeding instead of estimating the nine jacquard coefficients -o <INT>            estimating the 3 jacquard coefficient, assumming no inbreeding -v <INT>            Verbose. print like per iteration -e <FLOAT>            Errorrates when calling genotypes?
    -a <INT>            First individual used for analysis? (zero offset) -b <INT>            Second individual used for analysis? (zero offset) -B <INT>            Number of bootstrap replicates for (only for single pairs)